ice-cube-1/robotic-arm/mkdocs/docs/pre-done_functions.md

 Some extra points to note about using these:

-* Any function defined must by asynchronous as the code is all run within an async function.
+* Any function defined must be asynchronous as the code is all run within an async function.
 Likewise, any of the below functions must be called with await.

         async def x():
             await output("hello")